Frank Nelson (actor): Work with Jack Benny

 Nelson first found fame as the put-upon foil to Jack Benny on Benny's radio show during the 1940s and 1950s.
 Nelson began to appear on Benny's radio show in the late 1930s, doing various roles, but his eventual character began to take form around 1942.
 Nelson, whose character was never given a name, typically portrayed a sales clerk, dentist or customer service worker, and Benny's character would run into him seemingly out of nowhere.
-For example, needing airline tickets, Benny would call the ticket agent, "Oh Mister?
-Mister?"
-Nelson would then deliver his catchphrase, a bellowed "EEE-Yeeeeeeeeesssss?"
-The two men would banter, with Nelson gleefully delivering insulting one-liners such as, "Is that a hairpiece or did someone plant moss on your head?", and sarcastic responses like, after being asked at an airport ticket counter if he was the ticket clerk, "No, I'm a 747 with a moustache."
-Whatever his occupation in a particular episode, Nelson's character would usually be polite and patient with all of his customers except for Jack Benny.
-An especially noteworthy example occurred on the episode that aired Jan.
-8, 1950.
-Early in the show, announcer Don Wilson mispronounced columnist Drew Pearson's name as "Drear Pooson," which got a big laugh.
-The writers made a quick change to the script, and later, when Benny approached Nelson and asked if he were the doorman, the latter replied, "Well, who do you think I am?
-Drear Pooson?"
-Benny, who collapsed in laughter (as did the audience), later cited it as one of the longest laughs ever on his show.
+Whatever his occupation in a particular episode, Nelson's character would usually be polite and patient with all of his customers except for Benny.

 Nelson also appeared on Benny's television show beginning in 1950, doing the same "rude clerk" shtick.
 His other catchphrase, that would be worked into every routine, would have Benny asking something mundane, such as, "Do these shirts come in a medium?", and Frank would bellow, "Oo-oo-oo-ooh, DO they!"
-Nelson's sudden appearances usually led to spontaneous laughter or applause on the part of the audience.